flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 After the release of the PSP in Japan, it was a matter of time before userland exploits emerged.
 Some of them used the flawed security found in early versions of the firmware:

 - 'Wipe Out' embedded a web browser to access downloadable content.
-It wasn't protected against **DNS attacks (domain hijacking)**, allowing users to browse any URL in the world-wide-web.
+It wasn't protected against **DNS attacks (domain hijacking)**, allowing users to browse any URL on the World Wide Web.
   - Later on, it was discovered that the browser's URL entry didn't verify the input.
 So, entering `file:///disc0:/` as URL would **list the contents of the UMD**, already unencrypted.
 This enabled hackers to inspect PSP executables and reverse engineer them.
 - The first revision of the system **didn't check for signatures** in the executables stored in the memory stick, allowing to run custom user modules (not kernel ones).
   - This was probably accidental as it's common practice to use a debug version of the system (without signature checks) for development purposes.
 So they may have rushed into release and forgotten to re-activate the checks, like [Microsoft](xbox#tab-5-2-bootstrap-search) did.